- Are tracing poses bad?

 Like literary plagiarism, art plagiarism also comes in many forms such as theft and tracing.
 Art theft is the “obvious” stealing of artwork and publishing it as your own art. … On the other hand, tracing is an act of duplicating the original artwork either with little or no change at all.

-Is drawing from photos Bad?
+Is drawing from reference cheating?

 So is drawing from reference cheating?
 No, it is not!
 When you are using reference the right way and if you are not just copying, what you are seeing or tracing from your reference, then using reference Images will actually help you improve your drawings drastically.

 How do I make sure no one steals my art?